-The easiest way to find cheap accommodation in the Maldives is through HotelsCombined.
+The easiest way to find cheap accommodation in the Maldives is through Booking.com.
 Simply search for hotels in the Maldives along with your travel dates, sort the prices from lowest to highest, and then start researching.
-The great thing about HotelsCombined is that it compares room rates for the guesthouses on Agoda, Booking, LastMinute, and more, so it’s perfect for finding the absolute cheapest price for all of your accommodation.

 Alternatively, we found Airbnb to offer just as many accommodation options on the local islands.
 There are over 300 guesthouses under $100 a night and 120 under $50 a night.
 A quick reminder that if you’ve never used Airbnb before, you can get $30 off your first stay through Never Ending Footsteps.

-Maafushi: We stayed at Water Breeze Guesthouse and paid $61.71 per night.
+Maafushi: We stayed at Triton Beach Hotel and paid $70 per night.
 This was my favourite guesthouse from our time in the Maldives and I fully recommend staying here.
 The breakfasts were enormous, the owner was lovely, and our room was incredibly fancy and felt like great value for money.

-Fulidhoo: We stayed on Thundi Guesthouse, one of only two guesthouses on the island and paid $53.59 per night.
+Fulidhoo: We stayed on Thundi Guesthouse and paid $63.59 per night.
 Again, we were really happy with our choice and I’d wholeheartedly recommend staying here.
 The shower was hot, the air conditioning was cold, it was incredibly peaceful and the Wi-Fi was super fast!
 It’s easily the best option on the island.